Safety#

 Otherwise, returns the number of failed entries (> 0).

-Returns a negative error code on failure: -EINVAL: null pointer.
+Returns a negative error code on failure.

-int safety_iterate(struct safety *self, safety_iterator_t cb, void *cb_ctx)#
+int safety_iterate(safety_iterator_t cb, void *cb_ctx)#

 Iterate over all registered entries.